-JetBrains Rider can build .NET Core projects, MSBuild based projects and Xamarin Android projects.
+JetBrains Rider can build .NET projects, MSBuild-based projects and Xamarin Android projects.

 For most project types, JetBrains Rider will detect required SDKs automatically.
-But you can also configure SDK locations on JetBrains Rider settings pages Ctrl+Alt+S under Build, Execution, Deployment.
+But you can also configure SDK locations on JetBrains Rider settings pages Control+Alt+S under Build, Execution, Deployment.

 JetBrains Rider displays a toolbar at the top right of the UI that allows selecting the current solution build configuration (for example, Debug and Release) as well as the build target (for example, Any CPU).